Danielle Fishel: 2013–present: Current work

-In 2013, though not released until 2015 Fishel starred in the drama Boiling Pot, which is based on true events of racism that occurred on college campuses across the country during the 2008 Presidential election.
+In 2013, she starred in the drama Boiling Pot (released in 2015), which is based on true events of racism that occurred on college campuses across the country during the 2008 United States presidential election.
 The film also stars Louis Gossett Jr., Keith David, M. Emmet Walsh, and John Heard.
 Fishel plays an average college girl, naive regarding racism and unaware of its existence.
 In October 2013, she was featured in Clapping for the Wrong Reasons, a short film to promote Childish Gambino's second studio album, Because the Internet.